idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Even when it does say God made, to explain how "it was so," this is rare within the passage.

-And John sees Jesus as light and thinks to put this not just associated with heaven as Daniel does but with creation.
+And **John sees Jesus as light and thinks to put this not just associated with heaven as Daniel does but with creation**.

 In Genesis, the clearest parallel with light, though, is with the Spirit, not the Son.